Download: The A-Z of performance management

 Simply running performance reviews where you reiterate an employee’s performance over a given period won’t benefit anyone.

-Performance management is all about developing your people so they can be better.
+Best practice performance management is all about developing your people so they can be better.
 Where issues arise, it’s essential managers work with their people on effective interventions to correct future performance.

 By moving to a more continuous approach to performance management managers increase the likelihood that they catch issues early making intervention not only easier but more effective.
 Head to U for tips on what to do when one of your team’s underperforming.